ehab-mohammed/TO_DO/README.md

-his project automates the process of testing a To-Do web application using Selenium and Behave (BDD) in Python.
+this project automates the process of testing a To-Do web application using Selenium and Behave (BDD) in Python.

 It covers the following scenarios: